 Let’s stop for a minute and think about the golden rule of copywriting…

 It’s not even “Be super persuasive.”

-All of these areas are important, yes, but being able to implement them effectively depends on the golden rule: Know your audience.
+All of these areas are important, yes, but being able to implement them effectively depends on the golden rule: Know your target audience.